* Euro zone recovery boosted by growth in France, Germany

 * Gold rises to three-month highs above $1,300

-NEW YORK, Feb 14 (Reuters) - World stocks gained on Friday on signs of a gradual improvement in euro zone growth and the euro rose to its highest level in almost three weeks versus the dollar, while gold climbed above $1,300 an ounce.
+NEW YORK, Feb 14 World stocks climbed for an eighth straight session on Friday on signs of a gradual improvement in euro zone growth, and the euro rose to its highest level in almost three weeks, while gold rose above $1,300 an ounce.

 U.S. factory production fell 0.8 percent in January, the biggest drop in more than 4-1/2 years.
 The report from the Federal Reserve follows an unexpectedly weak U.S. retail sales report Thursday that stock investors also discounted because of the weather.